 Heating and cooling systems regulate the temperature in the tunnels – between 15°C and 28°C in winter, and 18°C and 36°C in summer.
 The entire fertilisation system is controlled by a Priva Nutriflex system, which supplies each plant with the required fertilizers to ensure optimum growth.
 The quality of water is of the utmost importance; therefore all water is put through a process of flocculation, chlorination, ozone and filtration.
 To control disease and insects, a bio-control programme is implemented, whereby highly environmentally compatible chemicals are used.

 The objective – “To continually provide high-quality fruit throughout the year”.

 Various compliance accreditations are held including Globalgap and HACCP.

-Proud suppliers of fresh produce to Freshmark for 23 years and Woolworths for 33 years.CITRUS
+Proud suppliers of fresh produce to Freshmark for 27 years and Woolworths for 37 years and more recently also Spar.CITRUS

 Expertly managed by award-winning citrus manager, Spook Sauer, and assistant managers Frankie La Grange and Paulos Mucumbe , who are responsible for the successful annual harvest of the finest quality citrus products.